 There was a close relationship between placement breakdown and a return to court for S31 proceedings.
 The qualitative analysis found that all but three children who had a permanent placement change returned to court.
-They ranged in age from 1-13.
+They ranged in age from one to thirteen years old.